|

 G13 |

-All entries must be entered online or be sent to the respective Section Secretary on or before 1st February.
+All entries must be made online or be sent to the respective Section Secretary on or before 1st February.
 Entries received after the closing date will only be accepted at the discretion of the Section Secretary. |

 G14 |

-(a) In the case of numerous entries, the Committee reserves the right to divide any class which may be considered too large for adjudication. (b) For classes split into ‘A’ and ‘B’ sets, each set will be adjudicated with 1st, 2nd, 3rd places and medals.
-Only one cup will be awarded overall. (c) Small classes may be combined if the numbers are too low. |
+(a) In the case of numerous entries, the Committee reserves the right to divide any class which may be considered too large for adjudication. |

 G15 |

 Age limit is reckoned as on 31st August in the year preceding the Festival and this will be strictly observed.
-All ages under 19 years must be on the Entry Form.
+All performers under 19 years must include their date of birth at the time of entry.
 Entry Forms without the competitor’s age (under 19 years) will not be accepted. |

 G16 |

-The Committee regrets that Fees cannot be refunded under any circumstances other than Rule G7. |
+The Committee regrets that Fees cannot be refunded under any circumstances other than Rule G7, or in the event that a Headteacher’s Approval has been refused. |

 G17 |

-Performers are urged to ensure they have entered the correct Class on the entry form as transferring Classes cannot be permitted after the commencement of the Festival. |
+Performers are urged to ensure they have entered the correct Class on the entry form, as transferring Classes cannot be guaranteed, and will not be permitted after the commencement of the Festival. |

 G18 |